MrAsian/Ubuntu-Hardening-2/README.md

 - pass-reset

   - Will prompt the user for a password to be used as a default on all accounts.
 The default password will be set for all acounts, including the current user.

+  - Input is hidden.
+It will prompt the user to reenter the password to make sure it is typed correctly.

 - secure-root